nlyubova/tutorials-for-Nao-Pepper-Romeo/tuto_basic.rst

-Please, let me know if you find any typos :) or any question, and I will try to help you.
+Please, open PR if you find any typos :) or question, and I will try to help you.